LoomSDK/LoomSDK/docs/guides/04_Native/02_loom_native_bindings.md

 **"Calling" Delegates in C++**

-When a delegate is "called" in the natve C++, all of the functions that were attached to that delegate in LoomScript will be called.
+When a delegate is "called" in the native C++, all of the functions that were attached to that delegate in LoomScript will be called.

 ~~~cpp
 // If the delegate requires arguments, this function will add those arguments